-Preference will be given to projects that show that they will coordinate with other organisations to prevent duplication of efforts, such as projects that will be implemented through partnerships and alliances.
-As such, joint projects with multiple organisations are eligible, as long as one lead organisation submits the application and project partners have clear roles stated in the application.
+Preference will be given to projects promoting collaborative work, partnerships and alliances which can significantly reduce duplication of efforts.
+As such, joint projects with multiple organizations are eligible, as long as one lead organization submits the application and project partners have clear roles stated in the application.

-Applying organisations must have their own bank accounts and be legally entitled to receive grants.
+Applying organizations must have their own bank accounts and must be legally entitled to receive grants.